xingyanwang-david/xingyanwang-david.github.io/rareGWAMA_meta.md

 #### 0.3 PCs Calculation

-The calculation of PCs is based on MDS (multidimensioanl scaling).
+The calculation of PCs is based on MDS (multidimensioanl scaling) using allele frequency.
+For sanity check, we usually will merge our studies with 1000G project 5 ancesties' allele frequency, ie AFR_AF (African), AMR_AF (Ad Mixed Amrican),  EAS_AF (East Asian), EUR_AF (European), SAS_AF (South Asian).
+Merge criteria is based on "Chromosome_Position_Reference Allele_Alternative Allele", ie all four areas should be matched.

-For sanity check, we usually will merge our studies
+The input of MDS is a distance matrix.
+The definition of

 #### 0.4 GC Value Calculation